Jiangyin Jiangsu, China Travel Guide

 Short-term Mandarin courses for tourists are not commonly available.
 Learning basic Mandarin phrases before your trip is beneficial.

-Key national festivals (Lunar New Year, Dragon Boat Festival, Mid-Autumn Festival) are celebrated with local customs and foods.
+Main national festivals (Spring Festival, Dragon Boat Festival, Mid-Autumn Festival) are celebrated with area traditions and foods.

-Find opportunities for relaxation and rejuvenation in Jiangyin, from wellness centers at hotels to traditional healing practices.
+Find opportunities to relax and rejuvenate in Jiangyin, from wellness centers at inns to traditional healing practices.

 Jiangyin does not possess natural hot springs.
-Travel to other parts of the country in Jiangsu for things like experiences.
+Travel to other regions in Jiangsu for such experiences.

 Dedicated yoga or meditation retreats are not a common offering for tourists.